balavenkatesh3322/CV-pretrained-model/README.md

 | [FastPhotoStyle]( https://github.com/NVIDIA/FastPhotoStyle)  | A Closed-form Solution to Photorealistic Image Stylization.   | `MXNet`
 | [FastPhotoStyle]( https://github.com/NVIDIA/FastPhotoStyle)  | A Closed-form Solution to Photorealistic Image Stylization.   | `MXNet`

-### Model visualization
-You can see visualizations of each model's network architecture by using [Netron](https://github.com/lutzroeder/Netron).

 ## Contributions
 Contributions are also very welcom.